 Early Intervention Orthodontics

-Sometimes, it is necessary to start Orthodontics at an early age to help alleviate issues as your child grows.
+Sometimes, it is necessary to start orthodontics at an early age to help alleviate issues as your child grows.
 Other times, it would be necessary to wait until your child is older before intervention begins.
-At FirstBite, we will assess your child every six months during their Dental Maintenance visits.
+At FirstBite, we will assess your child every 6 months during their Dental Maintenance visits.

-This stage is also called Phase I Early Interceptive Treatment, Interceptive Orthodontics, and Preventive Orthodontics.
-It usually begins when the child is between 7 and 12 years of age, their growth stage.
+This stage usually begins when the child is between 7 and 12 years of age, their growth stage.
 The main purpose of this stage is to develop the jaw bones to better accommodate the teeth.
 In most cases this is accomplished with the use of appliances.

 Phase 1 early interceptive treatment can help correct:

-Following the completion of the first stage, a holding period will be necessary to wait for all remaining baby teeth to fall out and the new adult teeth to erupt.
+Following the completion of phase 1, a holding period will be necessary to wait for all remaining baby teeth to fall out and the new adult teeth to erupt.

 Phase 1 Orthodontic Cases

 Case A – severe crowding of teeth and Narrow upper jaw

 This 9 year old girl had severe crowding with a narrow upper jaw.
 An expansion appliance was used to expand the jaw, and this allowed the adult teeth to erupt into a better position.
 Braces on the upper teeth were placed to get the upper front teeth into a better position during this process.